vtempest/ai-research-agent/readme.md

 * 84K  words and 67K phrases in dictionary lexicon  OpenEnglishWordNet, a better updated version of Wordnet - multiple definitions per term, 120k definitions, 45 concept categories
 * JSON Prefix Trie  - arranged by sorting words and phrases for lookup by first word to tokenize by word, then find if it starts a phrase based on entries, for Phrase Extraction from a text.
 There is ["unanimous consensus"](https://johnresig.com/blog/javascript-trie-performance-analysis/) that Prefix Trie [O(1) lookups](https://github.com/daviddwlee84/LeetCode/blob/master/Notes/DataStructure/Trie_PrefixTree.md) (instead of thaving to loop through the index for each lookup)  makes it the best data type for this task.

-#### 📈📉 WRITFAT: Weight Relevance by Inference of Topics and Frequency Averages for Terms
+#### 📈📝 WRITEFAT: Weight Relevance by Inference of Topics, Entities, and Frequency Averages for Terms

 Calculate term specificity for a single doc with BM25 formula by using Wikipedia term frequencies as the baseline Inverse Frequency across Documents.
 WikiBM25 solves the need to pass in all docs to compute against all documents in a database.
 The problem with BM25 and TF-IDF is that a large set of documents is needed to find the words that are repeated often across all.
 These overused words are often the same list of words, so using Wikipedia's term frequencies ensures a common sense baseline against a neutral corpus.